kevinm23nelson/CryptoPal/README.md

 # CryptoPal
-CryptoPal is a web application that allows users to explore, track, and create mock purchases from the top 100 cryptocurrencies.
-CryptoPal is intended for younger users who are interested in the cryptocurrency market and want to practice investing before they use their real money; you can safely practice investing with CryptoPal!
-Users can view detailed information about each currency, favorite/unfavorite currencies, and filter currencies based on various criteria.
+CryptoPal is a web application designed to help users explore and simulate investments in the top 100 cryptocurrencies.
+Tailored for individuals who want to gain hands-on experience with cryptocurrency trading without financial risk, CryptoPal offers a safe environment for practicing investing.
+Users can view detailed information on each cryptocurrency, manage their favorites, and utilize various filters to find currencies that meet their criteria.
+With CryptoPal, you can confidently learn and practice cryptocurrency investing before committing real money.

 ## Features
 - Display a list of the top 100 cryptocurrencies with details like name, symbol, rank, price, and 24-hour change.